andornaut/filectrl/README.md

 j / k | Move selection down / Up
-Backspace, Left, b, h | Navigate to the parent directory Enter, Right, f, l | Open the selected file or navigate to the selected directory CTRL+f, PgDn | Move selection down one page
-CTRL+b, PgUp | Move selection up one page
-Delete | Delete the selected file or directory r, F2 | Rename the selected file or directory
+Backspace, Left, b, h | Navigate to the parent directory Enter, Right, f, l | Open the selected file or navigate to the selected directory CTRL+f, PgDn | Move selection and scroll down one page CTRL+b, PgUp | Move selection and scroll up one page Delete | Delete the selected file or directory r, F2 | Rename the selected file or directory
 Space | Deselect a selection if applicable